Joffrey Reynolds: CFL

 Reynolds signed with the Calgary Stampeders of the Canadian Football League in 2004 and was a fixture in the Stamps' backfield.
 Reynolds was named a CFL All-Star three times (2005, 2006, 2008), as well as a Western Division All-Star four times between 2005 and 2008.

 In 2008, Reynolds led the CFL in rushing with 1310 yards (on 227 carries, scoring 10 rushing touchdowns.)
 The Calgary Stampeders became the Grey Cup Champions, defeating the hosting Montreal Alouettes, 22–14.
 On July 24, 2009, in a game against the B.C.
 Lions, he rushed for 131 yards and surpassed Willie Burden as the Stampeders' number 4 all-time rusher.

 During the 2011 season, Reynolds' production began to curtail and he was eventually replaced as the team's starting running back.
 On January 23, 2012, in the following off-season, he was released by the Stampeders after they could not secure a trade for him.
 Reynolds is the Calgary Stampeders all-time rushing leader with 9,213 yards.

-Career statistics
+CFL career statistics

 Legal trouble

 In July 2012 Kaitlin Ward, Reynolds' girlfriend, a basketball player, accused him of assault and said that he tackled her and tried to choke her in a bar.
 He was convicted and given 90 days in the Calgary jail. and was prohibited from drinking alcohol.
 After conviction, he was given probation on July 4, which he allegedly violated.
 The prosecutor, Hyatt Mograbee, asked the court to sentence Reynolds to two to three years of prison.
-It later became evident that Reynolds had not breached his probation due to the fact that his probation officer wasn't assigned to him during May 29 and 30.
-Later, judge Harry Van Harten agreed to release Reynolds on a free bail, but asked him to report his probation condition, which he need to fulfill in two years.
+It later became evident that Reynolds had not breached his probation due to the fact that his probation officer was not assigned to him during May 29 and 30.
+Later, judge Harry Van Harten agreed to release Reynolds on a free bail, but asked him to report his probation condition, which he needed to fulfill in two years.